benz206/ben-portfolio/README.md

 Thanks for the interest!
 But this project is mainly open-source so others can explore the code.
 Check out the [🚫 Contributions](#-contributions) section below for more info.

 **3. Can I reference your design?**
 Totally!
-Feel free to use it for inspo 💅 Just drop a little attribution when you can — much appreciated!
+Feel free to use it for inspiration.
+Just drop a little attribution when you can — much appreciated!

 **4. How do I contact you?**
 I’ve got my [LinkedIn](https://www.linkedin.com/in/ben-zhou06) linked in the footer of the site